 There are many reasons why people might choose to hide debts from the people closest to them, including guilt, shame or not wanting to burden their partner with extra stress.
 It may also be the case that the debt pre-dates the relationship and any revelations that come out may harm how a couple feels about each other.
 This could be particularly tricky when the subject of joint financial products like bank accounts, credit cards, bills, rental agreements or mortgages become a possibility.

 Sometimes the reasons for debt may be more serious, for example, the result of gambling debts or other addictions.
 In these instances, hiding debts is only part of a bigger problem and means the causes of debt are less likely to be solved.

 As well as hiding debts, there’s also evidence that couples will hide savings and earnings from each other.
-A survey showed that, among the over-40s, 10% were hiding money from their partner, giving reasons such as financial independence, fear of breaking up and not trusting their partner with money.
+A recent survey showed that a third of couples have secret savings set aside in case they break up.